TABLE OF CONTENTS

-Additional information on legal aid is available under ‘Bürgerservice’ on the Federal Ministry of Justice website http://www.justiz.gv.at).
+Additional information on legal aid is available under Bürgerservice (‘Citizens’ Helpdesk’) on the Federal Ministry of Justice website (http://www.justiz.gv.at).
 Application forms, which contain additional information and advice, can also be downloaded from the website.

 12 From which moment is my action officially considered to have been brought?
 Will the authorities give me some feedback on whether or not my case has been properly presented?

-A claim is considered to have been filed when received by the court with (at least theoretical) jurisdiction.
-A claim is considered to have been duly filed if it does not give grounds for immediate rejection or correction by the court (in other words, if it appears to be a claim which can be dealt with in accordance with the rules of procedure).
+A claim is considered to be pending once it is received by the court with (at least theoretical) jurisdiction.
+A claim is considered to have been properly brought if it does not give grounds for immediate rejection or correction by the court (in other words, if it appears to be a claim which can be dealt with in accordance with the rules of procedure).
 Written claims must be filed in as many copies as there are parties to the proceedings (one copy for each opposing party and one copy for the court).
 If the claim contains errors of form and/or content, the court will probably issue instructions for it to be corrected.
 Those instructions will indicate the consequences of failure to make the corrections by the required date.
-Confirmation of receipt of a claim is normally only issued on request, unless it was filed via the Austrian e-Justice platform, in which case confirmation is automatic.
+Confirmation of receipt of a claim is normally issued only on request, unless the claim was filed via the Austrian e-Justice platform, in which case confirmation is automatic.

 13 Will I have detailed information about the timing of subsequent events (such as the time allowed for me to enter an appearance)?

 In payment order proceedings (Mahnverfahren), the claim form already contains an application for an enforceable copy of the payment order.
-The claimant therefore automatically receives either an enforceable copy of the payment order (writ of execution -Exekutionstitel) or a copy or notice of any objection filed on time by the other party, usually together with a summons to an oral hearing (which initiates ordinary proceedings).
-There is as yet no minimum period for the summons in proceedings before the District Courts; however, in proceedings before the Regional Courts, it is at least 3 weeks.
+The claimant therefore automatically receives either an enforceable copy of the payment order (Exekutionstitel, writ of execution) or a copy or notice of any objection filed on time by the other party, usually together with a summons to an oral hearing (which initiates ordinary proceedings).
+There is as yet no minimum period for the summons in proceedings before the District Courts; however, in proceedings before the Regional Courts, it is at least three weeks.

 In proceedings for a court order terminating a tenancy agreement for residential premises or a commercial lease, the landlord must apply separately for an enforceable copy of the termination order.
 If the person being given notice files an objection on time (within four weeks), the landlord is automatically informed (usually together with a summons to the hearing).

-Except in special procedures (such as procedures to obtain an order for payment of a debt, payment of a bill of exchange or a landlord’s notice of termination), once a claim has been received (and any correction procedure completed) in cases before the District Court with jurisdiction, the court usually serves the claim on the defendant automatically, together with a summons to the hearing and, at the same time, sends the claimant a summons to the hearing.
-In cases before the Regional Courts, the defendant is automatically asked to file a written defence to the claim (and reminded that it must be signed by a lawyer) when the complaint is served.
-If the defendant fails to defend the claim on time, a default judgment is issued at the claimant’s request; otherwise proceedings are suspended.
+In cases before the District Court with jurisdiction, except in special procedures (such as procedures to obtain an order for payment of a debt, payment of a bill of exchange, or a landlord’s notice of termination), once a claim has been received (and any correction procedure completed) the court usually serves the claim on the defendant automatically, together with a summons to the hearing and, at the same time, sends the claimant a summons to the hearing.
+In cases before the Regional Courts, the complaint will be served by the court and the defendant will be asked to file a written defence to the claim (and reminded that it must be signed by a lawyer).
+If the defendant fails to defend the claim on time, a default judgment is issued if the claimant so requests; otherwise proceedings are suspended.
 If the defence is received on time, the claimant is sent a copy of it, often together with a summons to the hearing.

-At the preparatory meeting (first session in the oral proceedings), the subsequent timing and order of the proceedings are discussed with the parties, who must normally attend in person unless their representative is sufficiently informed of the facts, and then decided by the court.
-This schedule is included in the record in the form of a case timetable and the parties (or their representatives) are sent a copy of the record.
-Changes to the case timetable must be notified to the parties and, where appropriate, discussed with them when convenient.
+At the preparatory hearing (first session in the oral proceedings), the subsequent timing and order of the proceedings are discussed with the parties, who must as a rule attend in person unless their representative is sufficiently informed of the facts, and are then decided by the court.
+This trial schedule is included in the record, and the parties (or their representatives) are sent a copy of the record.
+Changes to the trial schedule must be notified to the parties and where appropriate discussed with them.